lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_suit_dfu_procedure.rst

 ``suit-manifest-sequence-number``
 ---------------------------------

-This is the version number of the manifest.
+This is a SUIT-specific version number of the software that is contained in this manifest.
-You can use this, for example, if you want to update the manifest version on a device and ensure downgrade prevention.
+It is compared against the existing sequence number to verify that the update is newer than the current software.
-Using this sequence tells the manifest to accept only a manifest with a higher sequence number.
+The sequence number does not have to match the official version number of the software, it only needs to increase for each update.

 ``suit-common``
 ---------------